anzhelaschults/Hand-in-2-4-HTML-CSS/README.md

-Hand-in 4/4 Requirements:

-#### Errror Workaround message:

-"Refused to apply style from 'http://localhost:3000/delete/css/styles.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled."

 # MindGarden

 Welcome to MindGarden, a personal journaling app designed to help you organize your thoughts, ideas, and inspirations throughout the week.
 In the next phase we will add AI feedback functionality.